XpiritBV/ContainerWorkshop2018Docs/Lab7-Security.md

   - $HOME/.microsoft/usersecrets/$USER_SECRETS_ID:/root/.microsoft/usersecrets/$USER_SECRETS_ID
 ```

 Using user secrets is well suited for development scenarios and single host machine.
 When running in a cluster for production scenarios it is not recommended.
-Instead you can use Docker Secrets to add secrets to your cluster host machines.
+Instead you can store 'Secrets' on your cluster host machines.

 ## <a name='kubernetessecrets'></a>(Optional) Using Kubernetes Secrets

+> This uses a Kubernetes cluster.
+If you don't have one yet, go to [Lab 1 - Getting Started](Lab1-GettingStarted.md) to see how to create one.
 You can store the secrets in a secure way in your cluster.
 The way this is done depends on the type of orchestrator you have.
 Kubernetes has its own implementation for secrets.
-In this final step you are going to create three secrets for the Azure Key Vault connection details, so all secrets are securely stored in a combination of the cluster and the Azure Key Vault.
+In this final step you are going to create three secrets for the Azure Key Vault connection details, so all secrets are "securely" stored in a combination of the cluster and the Azure Key Vault.

 Open the file `appsettings.secrets.json` and edit the details of the file a Docker CLI and connect to your cluster.
 Using a command prompt at the folder with the secrets file: